 A Maine public library is defined by the Maine Library Commission as having the following attributes:

-- is an organization with a governing board that:
+- Is a town department or an organization with a governing board that:

-- hires/appoints the library director/librarian and delegates to the library director full professional responsibility for administering and managing the library, its policies, personnel and finances, as well as the selection of materials.
+- Hires/appoints the library director/librarian and delegates to the library director full professional responsibility for administering and managing the library, its policies, personnel and finances, as well as the selection of materials; and

 Staff and Facility:

 - The library, no matter how small, has a permanent, paid library director who is responsible for the administration of library services.
 To meet this requirement the library director may receive a stipend from the sponsoring entity.

 - The library director plans, organizes, manages and directs a program of library services that serve all people in the community.

 - The library director is responsible for completing and submitting an Annual Report to the Maine State Library in a format acceptable to the Maine State Library.